 Give your muscles 2 days between sessions to rest.
-For example, if you do strength training on Monday, wait until Thursday to do more resistance exercises.
-Do aerobic or flexibility exercises on the other days.
+For example, if you do strength training on Monday, wait until Thursday until doing it again.
+Try aerobic or flexibility exercises on the other days.

 Work your arms, chest, back, stomach, and legs.
 You can talk to a personal trainer or physical therapist to learn some moves.